Extraltodeus/Skimmed_CFG/README.md

 - Skimmed CFG - linear interpolation: instead of replacing, does a linear interpolation in between the values.
 Highly recommanded!
 - Skimmed CFG - linear interpolation dual scales: Two scales.
 One named "positive" and one.. well "negative".
 The name is more related to a visualy intuitive relation rather than fully from the predictions.
 A higher positive will tend to go towards high saturations and vice versa with the other slider.

+## special option (first node only):
+- full_skim_negative: fully skim some part of the conflicting influence.
+- disable_flipping_filter: the skimming CFG will have much more control.
+It is meant to be used with the full_skim_negative toggle on. (the last image of this readme is an example)

 ## Side-effects:

 - better prompt adherence